Dtananaev/unsupervised_depth_and_motion/README.md

 cd depth_and_motion
 python create_datalist.py --dataset_dir <path_to_the_dataset_folder>
 ```
-This will creates the pair of images list for self-supervised training.
+This will creates the pair of images and the corresponding number for sequence folder list for self-supervised training.
+Note: Each sequnce folder assumed to be separate video, therefore it will learn its own intrinsics